Codecademy/docs/content/javascript/concepts/arrays/terms/lastIndexOf/lastIndexOf.md

 ---
-Title: '.lastIndexOf()'
+Title: ".lastIndexOf()"
-Description: 'Returns the last index at which an element can be found.
-Returns -1 if element is not found.'
+Description: "Returns the last index at which an element can be found.
+Returns -1 if element is not found."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.lastIndexOf()` array method returns the last index at which an element can be found.
 Otherwise, it returns `-1` if the element is not found.